• Use Cases

 Intercom

-Meshes tags the user so win-back or offboarding sequences can branch on cancellation state.
+Meshes tags the user via the workspace's Intercom connection so win-back or offboarding sequences can branch on cancellation state.

-Lifecycle messaging starts from the real cancellation event instead of an export or support note.
+Lifecycle messaging in each workspace starts from the real cancellation event instead of an export or support note.

 Salesforce

-Meshes updates cancellation reason, MRR impact, and date fields in Salesforce.
+Meshes updates cancellation reason, MRR impact, and date fields using the workspace's Salesforce credentials and mapping.

-CS and RevOps can prioritize outreach and analyze churn with current revenue context.
+Whoever owns CS or RevOps inside that tenant can prioritize outreach and analyze churn with current revenue context.

 Slack

-Meshes sends a structured alert to #cs-alerts with plan, reason, tenure, and MRR lost.
+Meshes sends a structured alert to the channel the workspace owner picked, with plan, reason, tenure, and MRR lost.

-The team sees churn signals in real time instead of after someone refreshes a report.
+Each workspace sees churn signals in its own channel in real time instead of waiting for a report.

 How Meshes handles it